TomTolleson/sentiment-analysis/README.md

----
-title: "Sentiment Analysis Model"
-tags:
-  - sentiment-analysis
-  - huggingface
-  - model
----

 # Sentiment Analysis Model

-This project is a sentiment analysis model designed to classify text data into positive, negative, or neutral sentiments.
-It leverages the Hugging Face Transformers library to provide state-of-the-art performance in natural language processing tasks.
+This project is a sentiment analysis model designed to classify financial text data into positive, negative, or neutral sentiments.
+It leverages the Hugging Face Transformers library and DistilBERT architecture, fine-tuned on the Financial PhraseBank dataset.

 ## Table of Contents
 - [Features](#features)